byrzohod/TennisAppPlatform/DEFINITION_OF_DONE.md

 4. It integrates seamlessly with existing features
 5. It maintains or improves overall system performance
 6. It doesn't break any existing functionality
+7. All E2E tests pass in CI/CD pipeline
+8. UI is accessible and responsive across all supported devices
+9. Performance metrics meet defined thresholds

 ## Exceptions